 This beautiful winery is a Middletown favorite.
 In the summer they have the loveliest outdoor concert area where they host local musicians and food trucks under a canopy of lights.
 The country views offer a fantastic backdrop.
-In the colder months, they have live music indoors and offer a variety of drinks and handmade pizza.
-Open Wednesday – Sunday 2 – 9 pm.
+In the colder months, they have live music indoors and offer a variety of drinks and handmade pizzas.
+Open Wednesday – Sunday (check website for seasonal hours).

 Papa Pepperonis – Middletown, IN

 Our hometown pizza place (they sometimes deliver locally in golf carts, which makes it even more fun).
-Known for their giant Papa Pepperoni pizza and meal deals, it’s a local favorite.
+Known for its giant Papa Pepperoni pizza and meal deals – it’s a local favorite.
 They also have subs, stuffed pepperoni breadsticks, salads, and pasta on the menu.
 Sign up for their VIP Loyalty program for a free birthday reward and deals.
 Open Monday-Thursday 11 am-10 pm, Sat-Friday 11 am – 11 pm, Sunday 11 am – 9 pm.

 Burch Tree Cafe & Bakery – Knightstown, IN

 Offering breakfast and lunch options, the Burch Tree Cafe & Bakery in Knightstown is family-owned and operated.
 They have daily lunch specials and bakery items such as cinnamon rolls, cookies, and cupcakes.
 They also specialize in custom cakes.
-Open Monday 7 am – 2 pm, Tuesday – Saturday, 7am – 3pm
+Open 7 days a week from 7 am – 8 pm.